 - Sing the history sentence while children listen.

 - Each child gets a turn erasing one of the underlined words.
 Then we sing it together after each time.

 - Chant while the children listen.
-(If your community allows you to sing these, you can use the tune of Shake It Off, as demonstrated below in the video by Shelly Normand.)
+(If your community allows you to sing these, you can use the below tune.)

 - Allow children to each roll the music die* & chant the elements together using that dynamic: staccato, crescendo, diminuendo, legato, forte, & piano. (*I use a foam die from the Dollar Tree, put stickers on it [so I can change out the voices], & write on the stickers.)

 *At home we will be using the video created by Heidi Stauff.
 If you'd like to use the tune Shake It Off (which definitely sticks in your mind) here is the tune set by Shelly Normand.